mesosphere/marathon/docs/docs/health-checks.md

 You must escape any double quotes in your commands.
 This is required because Mesos runs the healthcheck command inside via `/bin/sh -c ""`.
   See the example below and [MESOS-4812](https://issues.apache.org/jira/browse/MESOS-4812) for details.

-*Note:* Command health checks in combination with Dockerized tasks were broken in Mesos v0.23.0 and v0.24.0.
-This issue has been fixed in v0.23.1 and v0.24.1.
-See [MESOS-3136](https://issues.apache.org/jira/browse/MESOS-3136) for more details.

 ## Health Lifecycle

 The application health lifecycle is represented by the finite state machine in